naccdata/data-platform-demos/README.md

 ## Setting up demo environment

+> This demo does assume a Unix/Linux environment.
+Windows users should see [Install Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/)

-You'll first need to clone this repository to your computer using Git.
+You'll first need to [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your computer using Git.

 The most straightforward way to get started is install [VSCode](https://code.visualstudio.com), and then use it to open the repository directory.
 VSCode will then prompt you to install and run the Dev Containers extension, which will in turn prompt you to install [Docker](https://www.docker.com).